 Audacity always makes a copy of compressed files like MP3, OGG and FLAC when it imports them.
 The data is copied either into the temporary folder, or into the _data folder of an open project.
 Uncompressed files (WAV or AIFF) are very much larger, so may lead to a shortage of disk space if copied in.
 Audacity therefore allows you to choose from the following two options when importing WAV or AIFF files:

-- Make a copy of uncompressed audio files before editing (safer): Audacity makes a copy of the imported file(s), so you can then move, rename or delete them if you wish.
+- Copy uncompressed files into the project (safer): Audacity makes a copy of the imported file(s), so you can then move, rename or delete them if you wish.
 Also choose this option if you need to open your Audacity project on another computer, or send it to someone else.
 Note: you do not need to choose this option if you are sending an exported audio file like an MP3 to someone else.

-- Read uncompressed audio files directly from the original (faster): Audacity reads the imported files from the computer folder you first imported them from, without copying them in.
+- Read uncompressed audio files from original location (faster): Audacity reads the imported files from the computer folder you first imported them from, without copying them in.
 Therefore with this option set, you must not move, rename or delete imported uncompressed files, or the folder they are in.
 The advantage of this option is that long files can be imported in only a few seconds, using On-Demand Loading.

 You can turn the warning dialog off either in the checkbox in the dialog or in the Warnings Preferences, then your saved choice of import method will be applied automatically each time.

 - Normalize all tracks in project: The imported file (in any format) and all audio tracks already on screen will be normalized to your current setting for the Normalize effect.